 Kim's arrangements for orchestra have been performed by the Atlanta, Baltimore, Boston, Boston Pops, Cleveland, Hollywood Bowl, Houston, Minnesota, National, Pacific, Philadelphia, Rochester and St. Louis Symphony Orchestras as well as many others.
 In February 2003 he was the guest speaker at the American Symphony Orchestra League conference in New York City where he talked about arranging for Pops orchestras.

-Kim has guest conducted the Minnesota Orchestra and the Atlanta Symphony in addition to hundreds of recording sessions with orchestras in Los Angeles, New York, Washington D.C. and London.
+Kim has guest conducted the Atlanta Symphony, the Houston Symphony and the Minnesota Orchestra in addition to hundreds of recording sessions with orchestras in Los Angeles, New York, Washington D.C. and London.
 Kim co-produced, arranged and conducted the orchestra for Linda Eder's song Gold which was featured in the opening ceremonies for the 2002 Winter Olympics.